KhronosGroup/glTF/schema/README.md

 * Schema: [image.schema.json](image.schema.json)
 * Examples
    * [images.json](examples/glTF/images.json) - Bare glTF model with two images.
-   * [all.json](examples/image/all.json) - Every property with example values.
+   * [image.json](examples/image/image.json) - Every property with example values.

 ### Details

 For compatibility with modern web browsers, the following image formats are supported: `.jpg`, `.png`, `.bmp`, and `.gif`.
-The URL may be a [data URI](https://developer.mozilla.org/en/data_URIs) to facilitate storing all model assets in a single .json for easy deployment, drag and drop, etc.
+The URL may be a [data URI](https://developer.mozilla.org/en/data_URIs) to facilitate storing all model assets in a single .json for easy deployment, drag and drop, etc.  This can be negotiated via a REST API.

 ### Differences from COLLADA